duraki/notes/content/posts/honda/honda-material.md

     * [Honda Accord: Upgradeables](/honda/upgrade-wishlist)
     * [Honda Accord: Tools & Equipment](/honda/tools-equipment)

+### Tips and Tricks

+Reference to Honda Accord's Gen7 [Tips & Tricks](/honda/tips-and-tricks) note for more information.
+These information have been gathered and collected collectively by their original authors, and me, a mere hacker trying doing good deeds, providing my valuable time to keep it all at one place and also share it with the web visitors.

 ### Honda Accord Types & Models

 Use the expandable section below to display relevant information about version types and models, their differences, and general information about the Honda Accord (JDM/International) versions, and the equivalent Acura TSX (North America).